narkisr/grant/RULES.md

 Or use a spec file to pass in allow commands and args:

-   grant cmnd-alias --cmnd-spec commands.edn
+   grant generate --spec sudoers-spec.edn

 # Rule 4
-Never use negation in command lists:
+Never use negation in command lists in order to exclude commands in a user-spec:

      Cmnd_Alias BLACKLIST = /usr/bin/sudo, /usr/bin/bash, /usr/bin/sh